cplusplus/SG20/sources/modules/type-system/scoped_enumerators.md

 _Why is this important?_
 _Why do we want to learn/teach this topic?_

-The use of scoped enumerators helps to avoid pollution of namespaces while grouping related constants within a type that can be referenced within code, itself.
+The use of scoped enumerations helps to avoid pollution of namespaces while grouping related constants within a type that can be referenced within code, itself.

 ### Topic introduction

 _Very brief introduction to the topic._

-### Foundational: Defining and using scoped enumerators
+### Foundational: Defining and using scoped enumerations

 #### Background/Required Knowledge

-A student should have a foundational knowledge of [namespaces](TODO)
+A student should have a foundational knowledge of [namespaces](TODO) and [control flow](TODO)

 #### Student outcomes